nculwell/MathStudy/CS.md

   Another classic, this one is known for its readability.
 Covers formal languages, automata theory and Turing machines.

-* Brookshear, 1989. *Theory of Computation: Formal Languages, Automata, and Complexity*
+* Brookshear, 1989. *Theory of Computation: Formal Languages, Automata, and Complexity* ([1e](https://smile.amazon.com/dp/0805301437))

   Well-liked for its accessibility.
-Unfortunately, it's still pretty expensive for such an old book: about $90 used at the time of this writing.
-That its price has held up so long is a testament to its quality, but it also makes it harder to justify owning it when newer books covering the same material can be bought for $10-20.
+At some times in the past it was hard to find used at a good price, although currently (2017-09-08) it's pretty affordable.

 * Kinber, Smith, 2001. *Theory of Computing: A Gentle Introduction*